Mosquito Anatomy: The Perfect Killer

 Mosquitoes: A Perfectly Designed Enemy

 It’s in mosquitoes’ blood to target us and other animals for their next meal.
 Their basic instinct is survival, and with the way that they’ve evolved, they’ve got the perfect tool for doing just that: their bodies.
 Although humans haven’t quite evolved as mosquitoes have, we’ve managed to develop some amazing technology that can help us battle this age-old enemy.
-Check out the variety of solutions we carry at DynaTrap.com.
+Check out the variety of solutions we carry at Dynatrap.
 Or, tell us how you fight these killers on your next visit to our Facebook page.
 If you like to be on top of the latest information, you can subscribe to our E-Newsletter!

-Trust DynaTrap® To Keep Mosquitos Away
+Trust Dynatrap® To Keep Mosquitos Away

 1. Dynatrap® 1 Acre LED Willow Mosquito & Insect Trap - Forest Green